p-user/p-user/README.md

 - **Tools**: Visual Studio, GitHub, Docker, Kubernetes
 - **AI tools**: GitHub Copilot, Code Review platforms, cursor.ai

-## 📈 Feel free to explore my repositories where I experiment with various **.NET** technologies and incorporate solutions.
+## Repositories
+Repositories here are small, purpose-built and learning-oriented projects in .NET, architecture patterns, and new tech tools.
+Notes, workflows and explanations are included where useful.

 💡 Note: The repositories in this account are purely technical explorations.
 They are not intended for production or business use.
-My aim is to experiment with different technologies, architectural styles, and best practices to enhance my understanding and skills.